abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 1. Would you Encrypt and Compress or Compress and Encrypt ?
 Why ?
 1. What’s the difference between deep web and dark web?
 1. What is MITRE ATT&CK?
+1. Explain/differentiate Vulnerability and Exploit
+1. Explain Vulnerability, Threat and Risk.
+1. What is difference in VA and PT ?

 ----------